 Any equipment found to be unsafe is removed from use immediately

 These essential checks must be completed in addition to any routine maintenance carried out by your internal team.
 Typically, a “competent person” refers to an external specialist who is qualified and trained specifically in LOLER inspections.
+However, it’s important to understand that LOLER is only one part of the wider regulatory picture.
+In care homes, lifting equipment may also fall under PUWER, which focuses on safe maintenance and everyday use of work equipment.
+Our guide to the difference between LOLER and PUWER in care homes explains how these two regulations overlap and what managers must do to stay fully compliant.

-Slings and lifting accessories: Every 6 months
+- Slings and lifting accessories

 What happens during a LOLER inspection?